Scroll down to continue reading.⬇

 These rules have raised concerns among the automotive industry, particularly as a substantial amount of the supply chain for minerals and battery components is located in China.

-The IRA also creates tax credits for used EVs (Section 25E) and commercial EVs (Section 45W), both starting in 2023.
-The IRS has indicated it will release more information on these credits in the coming months.
+The IRA also introduced tax credits for used EVs (Section 25E) and commercial EVs (Section 45W).

 According to the IRA, the Section 25E credit is worth the lesser of $4,000 or 30% of a qualified vehicle’s sales price.
 The sales price can’t exceed $25,000.
 The credit is available only for EVs with model years at least two years earlier than the year of purchase.